yic-technologies/PublicDocs/EMV2 - Writing drivers.md

 This page describes how to create a .json driver for use in EMViewer 2.
 Please follow this guide carefully when creating drivers.

+Any changes made to JSON files will not be recognised by the software until it is restarted.

 ### 1. Prerequisites

 Only spectrum analyzers controllable with SCPI commands through a VISA vendor can have drivers added through this method.
 Furthermore, the device should be SCPI compliant, as in it can use *IDN?, *RST, *WAI, etc. Currently, the only known case of non-compliance is the RIGOL RSA5000 series.